caiks/WBOT02/README.md

 ###### 2-level models

 For the first *2-level model* we continued with the offline process `modeller001`, which we used for random centre *1-level model* 73 (mode 12) and random centre *underlying level models* 76-81 (mode 13).
 Now we add mode 14 for the *2-level models* 82 and 87.
 For each *event*, mode 14 takes the central `40x40` frame from each `60x60` record in the record set (which is guaranteed to be higher than the minimum entropy requirement for *10-valent*) and then divides it into `5x5` tiles of `8x8`.
 It then *applies* the *underlying model* to each tile.
 These *underlying slices* and their ancestor *slices* are reframed by the higher *level* active according to their positions.
-The *2-level model* is then *applied* to the resultant *substrate* for active update and induce.
+The *2-level model* is then *applied* to the resultant intermediate *substrate* for active update and induce.

-This is the configuration for *model* 82 -
+This is the configuration for *model* 82 which takes *model* 81 as its *1-level underlying* -
 ```
 {
 	"structure" : "struct002",